mpieva/mapAD/Readme.md

 _We're in pre-alpha state.
 Very few things work at the moment, but there's hope..._

 This is another attempt to write a _fast_ experimental ancient DNA damage aware short read mapper.
-The name "Thrust" is an hommage to Udo Stenzel's "R-Candy", in which tradition it stands, and Rust, the programming language used for this project.
+The name "thrust" is an hommage to Udo Stenzel's "R-Candy", in which tradition it stands, and Rust, the programming language used for this project.
 This work depends heavily on the excellent [rust-bio](https://rust-bio.github.io/) crate.

-The first versions will basically be (slightly improved) re-implementations of BWA (FM-index with backtracking and lower-bound pruning of the search space).
+The first versions will basically be (slightly improved by more recent algorithms) re-implementations of BWA (FM-index with backtracking and lower-bound pruning of the search space).
 Improved algorithms and error models will be incorporated step by step as needed.

 As of now, it's not quite clear whether or not to prefer a rather simple approach (as used in bisulfite sequencing) to the ancient DNA damage problem over a more complex error model.